Isolation mechanisms for high-speed packet-processing pipelines: Implementation

 We note that we only parse out fields of a packet into PHV containers, if those fields are actually used as part of either keys or actions in match-action tables.
-Before packets are sent out, the deparser pulls out the full packet (including the payload) from the packet cache and only updates the portions of the packet that were actually modified by table actions.
-This approach allows us to reduce the number of PHV containers to 25 because packet fields that are never modified or looked up by the \sysname pipeline do not need to travel along with the PHV.
+Before packets are sent out, the deparser pulls out the full packet (including the payload) from the packet buffer and only updates the portions of the packet that were actually modified by table actions.
+This approach allows us to reduce the number of PHV containers to 25 because packet fields that are never modified or looked up by the \sysname pipeline need not travel along with the PHV.

-\Para{Key Extractor.} The key for lookup in the match-action table is formed by concatenating together up to 2 PHV containers each of the 2-byte, 4-byte, and 6-byte container types.
+\Para{Key extractor.} The key for lookup in the match-action table is formed by concatenating together up to 2 PHV containers each of the 2-byte, 4-byte, and 6-byte container types.
 Hence the key can be up to 24 bytes and 6 containers long.
 Since there are 8 containers per type, the key extraction table entry for each module in each stage uses $log_{2}(8)*6=18$ bits to determine which container to use for the 6 key locations.
 Additionally, the key extractor is also used to support conditional execution of actions based on the truth value of a predicate of the form $A~OP~B$, where $A$ and $B$ are packet fields and $OP$ is a comparison operator.
 For this purpose, each key extractor table entry also specifies the 2 operands for the comparison operation and the comparison opcode.
 The opcode is a 4-bit number, while the operands are 8 bits each.
 The operands can either be an immediate value or refer to one of the PHV containers.
 The result of the predicate evaluation adds one bit to the original 24 byte key, bringing the total key length to $24*8 + 1 = 193$ bits.
 Because not all keys need to be 193 bits long, we use a 193-bit-wide mask table.
 Each entry in this table denotes the validity of each of the 193 key bits for each module in each stage.
-This is somewhat wasteful and can be improved by storing a validity bit within the key extractor table itself.
+This is somewhat wasteful and can be improved by storing validity information within the key extractor table itself.